neteler/foss4g2024_grass4rs/README.md

 ## Lecturer

 - [Veronica Andreo](https://veroandreo.gitlab.io/) holds a PhD in Biology and an MSc in Remote Sensing and GIS Applications.
-She is a researcher for CONICET working at the Argentinian Space Agency.
+She is a researcher for CONICET working at Gulich Institute, in the Argentinian Space Agency.
 Her main interests are remote sensing and GIS tools for disease ecology research and applications.
 She is part of the GRASS Dev Team, currently serving as PSC chair.